Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: Background on DOT, PaLS, and TREGS

 The PaLS approach uses an approximate Heaviside function $H_\epsilon(r)$, where r is a scalar, to create a differentiable, but sharp transition from anomaly to background.
 The absorption $\mu(\mb{x},\mb{p})$ takes the value $\mu_{in}(\mb{x})$ if $\mb{x}$ is inside the region and $\mu_{out}(\mb{x})$ if $\mb{x}$ is outside the region,

 where $c \in \mathbb{R}$ is a chosen cut-off parameter for the level set.

 Figure \ref{fig:Pals} illustrates how PaLS represents the absorption field.
 Using PaLS, edges and complex boundaries can be captured with relatively few basis functions.
-The PaLS representation also regularizes the problem as a function of the number of basis elements used, hence no further regularization is needed.
+Moreover, the PaLS representation with a modest number of basis functions regularizes the problem, hence no further regularization is needed.
+Since there is no point to reduce the misfit below the (known or estimated) norm of the noise in the data, we stop the optimization when the objective function reaches this noise level.
+This is called the discrepancy principle \cite{Vogel2002}.
 For further discussion of the PaLS parameters for DOT, we refer the reader to \citep{Aghasi_etal11, StuGuKilChatBeatOCon}.

 Let $n_d$, $n_s$, and $n_\omega$ denote the number of detectors, sources, and frequencies, respectively.
-The discretization of (\ref{eq: PDE}) leads to computed measurements, $\Vm_i(\omega_j,\Vp) \in \mathbb{C}^{n_{d}}$ for each source term, $\Vb_i$
+The discretization of (\ref{eq: PDE}) leads to computed measurements, $\Vm_i(\omega_j,\Vp) \in \mathbb{C}^{n_{d}}$, for each source term, $\Vb_i$,

 where the rows of $\MC^T$ correspond to the detectors\footnotemark . $\MA(\Vp)$ derives from a finite difference discretization of the diffusion and absorption terms in (\ref{eq: PDE}), and $\ME$ derives from the frequency term in (\ref{eq: PDE}). $\ME$ is almost the identity except that it has zero rows for points on the boundary, $x_3=0,\: x_3=c,$ in (\ref{eq: PDE}); so, $\ME$ is singular.